nodejs/node/doc/guides/writing-tests.md

 When writing tests involving promises, it is generally good to wrap the `onFulfilled` handler, otherwise the test could successfully finish if the promise never resolves (pending promises do not keep the event loop alive).
-The `common` module automatically adds a handler that makes the process crash - and hence, the test fail - in the case of an `unhandledRejection` event.
-It is possible to disable it with `common.disableCrashOnUnhandledRejection()` if needed.
+Node.js automatically crashes - and hence, the test fails - in the case of an `unhandledRejection` event.

 ```js
 const common = require('../common');